 What is your writing process?
 What does your typical day, when writing, look like?

-Disclaimer is your first novel, but have you always been a writer?
+Have you always been a writer?
 Was novel-writing something you’d always known you would do?

 How do your characters develop?
 Do you find that your characters take on a life of their own when you are writing?
 Or are you always completely in control of what they say and do?